MSc/Postgraduate Diploma/Postgraduate Certificate

 Learning and Teaching

-All modules are classroom-based, with extensive use of UWE Bristol's virtual learning environment, Blackboard.
-You also attend the campus to sit your exams.
+All modules are classroom-based, with use of Blackboard; UWE Bristol's virtual learning environment.
+Exams will be held on campus.

 For more details see our full glossary of learning and teaching terms.